bimobject/api-documentation/01-getting-started/README.md

 2. Click on the **Create app** button.
 3. Fill in all fields in the Create app form.
 4. Click **Create**.
-5. Contact us at [embed@bimobject.com](mailto:embed@bimobject.com) so we can add the correct scope and brand to your app.
+5. Reach out to your technical point of contact so that we can add the correct scope and brand to your app.

 > [!NOTE]
 > The **Client Credentials** flow does not use the redirect uri, but for different reasons the field is still required.
 So please enter your application or company website.